gii-is-DP2/DP2-1920-GI-04/readme.md

 ### US08 - Using Discount Vouchers
 As an owner
-So that I can pay less for a service I’m interested in
+So that I can pay less for a solution I’m interested in
-I want to redeem one of my vouchers while booking a beauty service.
+I want to redeem one of my vouchers while booking a beauty solution.

 Details:

 *	Only non-used vouchers can be redeemed on a new visit, being marked as used immediately after.
 *	No more than one voucher can be used on the same visit.
-*	No voucher can be used if there’s a promotion set up for that service on that date (booked date, not booking date).
+*	No voucher can be used if there’s a promotion set up for that solution on that date (booked date, not booking date).
 *	Voucher redemption is done during visit booking.

 Use Cases:

-* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there no promotion set for that service and date.
+* Book a beauty solution visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there no promotion set for that solution and date.
 It's successful. - :heavy_check_mark:
-* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it an used voucher and being there no promotion set for that service and date.
+* Book a beauty solution visit and while doing it, assign a voucher to be redeemed, being it an used voucher and being there no promotion set for that solution and date.
 It's not successful. - :x:
-* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there a promotion set for that service and date.
+* Book a beauty solution visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there a promotion set for that solution and date.
 It's not successful. - :x:

 ### US09 - Listing Your Vouchers
 As an owner